jamesgower/blogify/readme.md

 # Blogify

-A React 16 project application built after completing Andrew Mead's React course on Udemy.
-It's simply a blogging app which allows you to login through various social media accounts, or alternatively search through other peoples posts.
+A React 16 project application which is simply a blogging app which allows you to login through various social media accounts, or alternatively search through other peoples posts.

 It's a work in progress, and was built solely to test my React and Redux capabilities.